alanwagner/WhoNews/README.md

 # WhoNews

-*WhoNews* is an online newsfeed viewer which allows users to compare multiple news sources by displaying them side-by-side.
+*WhoNews* is an online RSS newsfeed viewer which allows users to compare multiple news sources by displaying them side-by-side.

 The *WhoNews* project is: